-Allergies – Ingested or environmental allergens cause inflammation to many different areas of the body, and can in some cases cause inflammation surrounding the duct opening.
+Ingested or environmental allergens cause inflammation to many different areas of a dog's body and can, in some cases, cause inflammation surrounding the duct opening.

-Loose Stools – If your dog suffers from diarrhea, loose stools, or irregular bowel movements, this will place little to no pressure on the colon which is required to expel the anal glands.
+If your dog suffers from diarrhea, loose stools, or irregular bowel movements, this will place little to no pressure on the colon, which is required to expel the anal glands.

-Symptoms of Dog Anal Glands
+Symptoms of Dog Anal Glands Issues

 1. Scooting Butt

-An internal parasite infestation is one of the leading causes of “scooting.”
-But, the second most common is due to irritation, infection, or impaction of the anal gland.
+An internal parasite infestation is one of the leading causes of “scooting,” but the second most common is irritation, infection, or impaction of a dog's anal glands.